 There are many ways to access the hidden job market – here are 4 techniques to increase your results:

 - Network – Networking is the fastest known way to join this market!
 I could talk for hours about how to network but we will save that for another blog or podcast.
-Networking can start with your inner circle such as family and friends, then to acquaintances, business contacts, clients and referrals – follow up on leads!
+Networking can start with your inner circles such as family and friends, then to acquaintances, business contacts, clients, and referrals – follow up on leads!
 Make new contacts by connecting with people through attending networking events, chamber meetings, industry trade shows, conferences, seminars, workshops, community events, volunteer activities, join relevant social media groups.

 - Create A Target List – become a Detective by researching and investigating companies you may want to work for, or industries you may want to work in.
 Create a list of those target companies and a list of people that currently work within those companies.
-You can often find the names of people through searching Team, About Us or Staff Directory pages on company websites, by performing general Google searches, as well as searching through LinkedIn, Facebook Business pages and Google Business pages.
+You can often find the names of people through searching Team, About Us or Staff Directory pages on company websites, by performing general Google searches, as well as searching through LinkedIn, Facebook Business pages, and Google Business pages.

-- Strategize – Use Google, news media, website research, LinkedIn and your network connections to uncover potential opportunities that lay a foundation for hiring (such as sudden company growth, acquisitions, someone retiring soon).
+- Strategize – Use Google, news media, website research, LinkedIn, and your network connections to uncover potential opportunities that lay a foundation for hiring (such as sudden company growth, acquisitions, someone retiring soon).

 - Informational Interviews – Request a brief (15 minute) information meeting with a target employer connection in order to get useful information for employment and career planning.
 Have approximately 10 questions prepared, takes notes or ask permission to record the conversation.
 Don’t ask for a job – that’s the kiss of death!
-Instead build relationships.
-Ask probing questions, listen for pain points, indicators of trends and insights.
+Instead, build relationships.
+Ask probing questions, listen for pain points, indicators of trends, and insights.
 Uncover TOPP issues (Trends, Opportunities, Problems, Projects).
 Be creative and resourceful and examine the info you have collected….such as “Is there a niche or problem that doesn’t seem to be addressed at present? (that I could fill/resolve)”.

 These prospecting methods represent how job seekers experience more than 75% success in finding their next job.
 If you don’t prospect, you are limiting yourself to a rate of less than 25% success!
 As a ‘job seeker’ your goal is to access the hidden job market as quickly and easily as you can!
 The time you invest in prospecting will bring you a greater return for your efforts than any time spent in answering job advertisements on job boards or newspapers (yes some companies still advertise in newspapers!)

-Please keep in mind these are brief, surface level tips.
+Please keep in mind these are brief, surface-level tips.
 As a Career Coach and Job Search Strategist, I spend in-depth time with my clients defining personalized action plans based on their role, industry targets, geographic region, labour market, and coaching them through unique strategies that will work effectively for them based on their unique needs and situation.